DAT251-fjelltur/fjellturchallange-backend/documentation/issues_life_cycle.md

 project.
 The title of an issue gives a short description of the issue.
 The label is what kind of issue this is.
 The project should always be `Fjelltur-challange`.

+## Size of issue

+If the issue is a minor patch no new branch must be created, it is enough to push directly to `dev`.
+Thus, no peer review is strictly necessary, but a verbal approval from another team member is recommended.

+However, if the issue requires lots of work (or lots of commits) a branch and the full formal reviewing is required.

 ## Creating a Branch for the Issue

 See [git branch names](./git_branch_names.md)